View the current warnings for Queensland

 - Seas

-- Southeasterly around 1 metre inshore, increasing to 1 to 1.5 metres offshore during the morning.
+- South to southeasterly around 1 metre inshore, increasing to 1 to 1.5 metres offshore.

 - Weather